Flushing Township, Michigan: History

 In the fall of 1835, Rufus Harrison was the first settler in the future Flushing Township.
 Flint Township was organized in 1836 and included the township areas of Burton, Clayton, Flushing, Mt.
 Morris, Genesee, Thetford, Vienna and Montrose.
 Genesee and Flushing Townships were split off on March 6, 1838.
 Flushing Township originally included survey townships of 7 & 8 North in Range 5 East and the west half of 7 & 8 North in Range 6 East.
 At a meeting at Ezekiel R. Ewing's house, Dover was proposed by Ebenezer French as the township's name.
 However, since another Dover Township already existed in the state, the Michigan legislature chose Flushing.
 With a loss of early records, only the identity of the first clerk, Abiel C. Bliss, is known.
 In October, 1838, the Township was divided into five school districts and appointed two school inspectors, Abiel C. Bliss and Jarvis Bailey.

-Thomas L.L.
-Brent was a prominent early settler coming before 1836 and purchased up to 70000 acre of Michigan land.
+Thomas L. L. Brent was a prominent early settler coming before 1836 and purchased up to 70000 acre of Michigan land.
 He built a saw mill and dam, which was destroyed by a freshet, in Section 3 on the Flint River.
 He thus found the Brent Creek community.

 In the 1840, the "English Settlement" started to form in the Township's northwest area with settlers from England.
 The Village of Flushing was platted that same year, 1840.
 Clayton Township (survey township 7N 5E) was split off in 1846.
 In 1855, the West half of survey township 8 North in Range 6 East was reunited with the East half to form Mt.
 Morris Township.
 The Flushing community was incorporated as a village on March 21, 1877.

 On December 22, 1951, a B-29 Superfortress crashed onto the farm of Crerston E. Sammons, off Beecher Road.
 The bomber was on a routine navigational training flight from Minneapolis to its home base at Griffiss Field at Rome, New York when its engines failed.
-The dead pilot, 1st Lieutenant Robert Phelps of Andover, New Hampshire, was found near the wreckage with his body wrapped within his parachute.
+The dead pilot, 1st Lieutenant Robert Davis Phelps of Andover, New Hampshire, was found near the wreckage with his body wrapped within his parachute.
 Phelps is credited with steering the crippled aircraft away from residential areas and preventing further loss of life.
 The seven other crew members parachuted to safety.

 On Monday November 27, 2017, the northern loop set of municipalities, including Flushing, began receiving water from the Karegnondi Water Authority pipeline and treated by Genesee County Drain Commission Water and Waste Division.